Manzanit0/isqlx/README.md

 # isqlx

+> [!WARNING]
+> Repository deprecated see https://github.com/XSAM/otelsql instead for a better approach.

 A limited wrapper around `jmoiron/sqlx` with instrumentation through OTEL tracers.

 The idea is that you can add it as a drop-in replacement for `jmoiron/sqlx` and